DanielGibson/DanielGibson.github.io/content/post/ideapad-linux.md

 At least those problems were undone by rebooting... until the next suspend.

+These problems seem to be common on several IdeaPads (and possibly other notebooks) with Zen3 or Zen3+ CPUs ("Barcelo" or "Rembrandt")[^fn:common].

 A minor issue was an **ACPI error** that happened on resume - though of course at the time I didn't know whether it's minor or the root of the problems.